ShaunJPartridge/Data-Analytics-Portfolio/Python/Customer-Churn-Prediction-Project/README.md

 3. **Focus on At-Risk States**

-   Target retention in New Jersey, Maine, New Hampshire.
+   Target retention in high-churn states such as New Jersey, Maine, and New Hampshire.
 Investigate service or perception issues.

 4. **Drive Engagement in Low-Usage Segments**

-   Use personalized comms, onboarding support, and usage incentives.
+   Use personalized communication, onboarding support, and usage incentives.

 ### 5. Deploy & Monitor